imsolost/threesLG/README.md

 2. Change directory into this repo with `$ cd threesLG`
 3. Run `$ npm install` in the terminal once you are in this project file.
 4. Run the `$ npm start` script.
 The game will automatically open in a new browser tab.
+5. Use the arrow keys to move the pieces on the board.
+1 and 2 can combine to 3.
+3s and higher combine with themself.